rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 At Midtrans, we follow [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml).
 According to this style guide, it is recommended that a property without any value (`null`), should be removed.
 Reference: https://google.github.io/styleguide/jsoncstyleguide.xml#Empty/Null_Property_Values.

 #### There are new fields or properties added on the JSON response or notification.
 It breaks merchant implementation.
 Is this expected?
-Yes, it is expected.
+Yes, it is expected that new fields/properties may be added on API response and/or HTTP Notification.
+But it is not expected that it breaks merchant implementation.

-As JSON based API common practice, please allow new fields or properties to be added on JSON based API communication, to ensure "forward compatibility".
-Thus include API response and HTTP notification.
-Ensure that the merchant backend is able to ignore and does not break when encountering new fields or properties.
-It depends on JSON parser library you are using.
-The parser having `JsonIgnoreProperties` flag or similar can be utilized.
+As JSON based API common practice, please allow new fields/properties to be added on JSON based API communication, to ensure "forward compatibility".
+Thus include API response and/or HTTP notification.
+Please ensure that the merchant backend implementation logic is able to handle and does not break when encountering new fields or properties.
+The simplest implementation logic is to 'ignore' unused field.
+Depending on JSON parser library you are using, some parser may have `JsonIgnoreProperties` or similar flag which can be utilized.

 Please adjust your implementation accordingly to accommodate this behavior.